lanis-mobile/LanisAPI/README.md

     main()
 ```

-More infos at the [wiki](https://github.com/kurwjan/LanisAPI/wiki/First-steps).
+More infos at the [wiki](https://lanisapi.readthedocs.io/en/latest/first_steps.html).

 ## How can I help?

-1. You can report Problems at *Issues*.
+1. You can report problems at *Issues*.
-2. You can suggest Ideas at *Issues*.
+2. You can suggest ideas at *Issues*.
-3. **Contributing**: You can contribute to this project.
+3. **Contributing**: You can contribute to this project either by code or improving the wiki.
 If you're new to contributing, look [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

+*Also if you like this project you can give it a star.*

 ## Credits